ccnmtl/case-consortium/content/case/case_86.md

   \ to provide the photos.
 Daulerio had already published the story about the photos\
   \ and associated text messages.
 What did the photos add?</p><p>Epilogue, Teaching\
   \ Note</p><p><strong>Topics:&nbsp;</strong>ethics; sports reporting; digital journalism</p>"
+"description_clean": "CSJ-12-0042.0This case looks at the differences between online\
+  \ and mainstream media to ask whether different editorial guidelines apply to the\
+  \ different platforms, and to question whether rules have changed.
+In August 2010,\
+  \ the editor for the online blog Deadspin, A.J.
+Daulerio, faced a decision.
+Should\
+  \ he pay for and publish graphic photos that famed Quarterback Brett Favre had allegedly\
+  \ sent to reporter Jenn Sterger?
+The Deadspin legal counselor had concerns.
+Sterger\
+  \ herself had refused to provide the photos.
+Daulerio had already published the\
+  \ story about the photos and associated text messages.
+What did the photos add?Epilogue,\
-"epologue": "Deadspin Epilogue.pdf"
+  \ Teaching NoteTopics: ethics; sports reporting; digital journalism" "epologue": "Deadspin Epilogue.pdf"
 "faculty_notes": ""
 "faculty_only": ""